nellmedina/nellmedina.github.io/_posts/2018-02-15-setup-graphql-spring-boot.markdown

        corsEnabled: true
 {% endhighlight %}

 Using Postman or Curl for your queries can be very inconvenient so best practice is to make use of the built-in GraphQL client which was under `graphiql-spring-boot-starter`.
-And, from above yml configuration, the built-in GraphQL client can be located at http://localhost:9978/graphql-client.
-But using Postman or Curl, the location is http://localhost:9978/graphql-api.
+This dependency provides GraphQL client in the browser by using http://localhost:9978/graphql-client.
+For Postman, curl or Apollo client can use http://localhost:9978/graphql-api.

 #### Using Postman